Successful Channel Partner Leveling Requires Trust and Verification

 In almost every channel program roughly 20 percent of the partners participating in that program wind up driving 80 percent of the revenue generated via indirect sales.
 This rule is almost as old as the channel itself.
 Hence the importance of Channel Partner Leveling or Partner Tier Management.

-Naturally, an organization’s best partners demand to be recognized for their efforts in the form of rewards spanning everything from an increase in margins to better sales enablement tools.
+Naturally, an organization’s best partners demand to be recognized for their efforts.
+Usually in the form of rewards spanning everything from an increase in margins to better sales enablement tools.
 Those partners inevitably become the foundation on which “Gold” or “Silver” tiers of a channel program are built.

-While that sounds simple enough, it turns out managing multiple tiers of a channel program is a complicated endeavor that is becoming significantly more challenging.
+While that sounds simple enough, it turns out managing multiple tiers of a channel program is a complicated endeavor.
+And what’s more, it’s becoming significantly more challenging.
 Most channel partners are assigned a specific tier after an annual review of their previous years’ activity.
 But a lot can happen over the course of a year.
 Channel partners for one reason or another can lose focus or become distracted.
-They may, for example, be putting more effort behind a competitive offering, or they may have simply shifted their strategic sales focus.
+They may, for example, be putting more effort behind a competitive offering.
+Or they may have simply shifted their strategic sales focus.

 Waiting a full year to discover what’s occurring among your best partners is a recipe for trouble for all concerned.
 Shareholders and finance departments the world over are demanding more accurate visibility into the amount of revenue that will be generated via indirect sales.